-ARTICLE 7 Settlement of Disputes between an Investor and a Party
+ARTICLE 9 Settlement of Disputes between an Investor and a Party

-- (1) A dispute between an investor of one Party and the other Party relating to an investment of the former which has not been amicably settled shall, after a period of six months from written notification of a claim, be submitted to international arbitration if the investor concerned so wishes. - (2) Where the dispute is referred to international arbitration, the investor and the Party concerned in the dispute may agree to refer the dispute either to

-U.U

-- (a) the International Centre for the Settlement of Investment Disputes (ICSID) established by the Convention on the Settlement of Investment Disputes between States and Nationals of other States, opened for signature at Washington DC on 18 March 1965, when each Party has become a party to said Convention.
-As long as this requirement is not met, each Party agrees that the dispute may be settled under the rules governing the Additional Facility for the Administration of Proceedings by the Secretariat of ICSID; or - (b) an international arbitrator or ad hoc arbitration tribunal to be established by agreement between the parties to the dispute. - (3) If after a period of three months from written notification of the investor's decision to refer the dispute to international arbitration there is no agreement on one of the alternative procedures referred to in sub-Article (2), the dispute shall, at the request in writing of the investor concerned, be dealt with in terms of the procedure preferred by the investor. - (4) The decision in resolution of the dispute shall be taken in terms of the domestic law in force in the country of the Party involved in the dispute in whose territory the investment has been made, the provisions of this Agreement, the terms of the specific agreement which may have been entered into regarding the investment as well as the principles of international law. - (5) The Party who is a party to a dispute may at no time during the procedure relating to the investment dispute invoke in its defence its immunity or the fact that the investor has received, pursuant to an insurance contract, an indemnity covering all or part of the damages or losses incurred. - (6) The award made by the arbitrator concerned in terms of sub-Article (2) or (3) shall be binding on the parties to the dispute.
-Each Party shall give effect to the award under the domestic law in force in its country.
+- A legal dispute between an investor of one Party and the other Party relating to an investment of the former shall be settled amicably between the two parties concerned. - (2) If a dispute has not been settled within six (6) months from the date on which it is raised in writing, the dispute may, at the choice of the party raising the dispute, be submitted to - - (a) the competent courts of the Party in whose territory the investment is made; or - (b) arbitration by the International Centre for the Settlement of Investment Disputes (ICSID) established by the Convention on the Settlement of Investment Disputes between States and Nationals of other States, opened for signature at Washington DC on 18 March 1965; or - (c) an ad hoc arbitration tribunal, which unless otherwise agreed upon by the parties to the dispute, is to be established under the Arbitration Rules of the United Nations Commission on International Trade Law (UNCITRAL). - (3) If the party raising the dispute submits the dispute to the competent court of the host Party or to international arbitration mentioned in subArticle (2), the choice shall be final. - (4) The decision in resolution of the dispute shall be derived by application of the domestic law, including the rules relating to conflicts of law, of the country of the Party involved in the dispute in whose territory the investment has been made, the provisions of this Agreement, the terms of the specific agreement which may have been entered into regarding the investment as well as the principles of international law. - (5) The award shall be final and binding on the parties to the dispute and shall be executed according to domestic law.

-ARTICLE 8 Disputes between the Parties
+ARTICLE 10 Disputes between the Parties